cp - Copy files and objects

-Streaming transfers using the XML API do not support resumable uploads/downloads.
-If you have a large amount of data to upload (say, more than 100 MiB) it is recommended that you write the data to a local file and then copy that file to the cloud rather than streaming it (and similarly for large downloads).
+Streaming transfers using the XML API do not support resumable uploads or downloads.
+If you have a large amount of data to upload or download, over 100 MiB for example, we recommend that you write the data to a local file and copy that file rather than streaming it.

 Sliced Object Downloads

 gsutil uses HTTP Range GET requests to perform "sliced" downloads in parallel when downloading large objects from Cloud Storage.
-This means that disk space for the temporary download destination file will be pre-allocated and byte ranges (slices) within the file will be downloaded in parallel.
-Once all slices have completed downloading, the temporary file will be renamed to the destination file.
+This means that disk space for the temporary download destination file is pre-allocated and byte ranges (slices) within the file are downloaded in parallel.
+Once all slices have completed downloading, the temporary file is renamed to the destination file.
 No additional local disk space is required for this operation.

-This feature is only available for Cloud Storage objects because it requires a fast composable checksum (CRC32C) that can be used to verify the data integrity of the slices.
-And because it depends on CRC32C, using sliced object downloads also requires a compiled crcmod (see gsutil help crcmod) on the machine performing the download.
-If compiled crcmod is not available, a non-sliced object download will instead be performed.
+This feature is only available for Cloud Storage objects because it requires a fast composable checksum (CRC32C) to verify the data integrity of the slices.
+Because sliced object downloads depend on CRC32C, they require a compiled crcmod on the machine performing the download.
+If compiled crcmod is not available, a non-sliced object download is performed instead.